 i.
 Tell us about a situation when you went above and beyond your manager's expectations.

 ii.
 Give an example of a time when you used your problem solving abilities to resolve an issue?

 iii.
 Tell us about a time where you had a number of demands being made on you at the same time?
 How did you handle it?

 - Prepare a wide range of brief real life stories about your accomplishments.
 Be aware of the specific skills each story illustrates and remember to include the positive outcome or lesson learned from each experience.
 Be ready to discuss your strengths and your ability to learn from past experiences.

-- Also think about how you could contribute to the work of UNESCO and to the specific position you are applying for.
+- Also think about how you could contribute to the work of the UNESCO and to the specific position you are applying for.

 - Review the competencies mentioned in the job opening.
-These will be probed during your interview, so your stories should show your skill in these competency areas.
+These will be probed in your interview, so your stories should show your skill in these competency areas.
 You should be prepared to address positive results and achievements using these competencies and also challenges you have had in each of these areas.

 - The structure of your answer should be: Situation, Action, Result.

 - Share information you feel is appropriate and relevant.